Matthews Arena - Northeastern Huskies Hockey

 Fans will have no problem navigating Matthews Arena during a typical game.
 Expect some long lines when accessing concessions or rest rooms during intermissions.

 Parking can be had for no charge (yes, you read that right, free parking in Boston) at the Columbus Street Lot located about a half mile away on the other side of the train tracks from the Arena.
 As you can imagine, this lot fills quickly.
-Prices at the lots adjacent to Matthews Arena start at $27 for gameday parking.
+Prices in the lots adjacent to Matthews Arena cost $35 for gameday parking.

 Many fans will opt to skip the congestion and cost of driving in Boston, and simply take the T to Matthews Arena.
 Both the Orange and Green Lines pass within a few blocks of Matthews Arena, and a one-way fare is just $2.75.
 The Number One bus also has a stop at the arena.